RosettaCommons/documentation/application_documentation/docking/flex-pep-dock.md

     In case the complex structure is known, it can be provided as 'native' structure.
 Otherwise, after refinement step the top-scoring structure will be used as a reference structure for the RMSD calculation.

 -   **Peptide secondary structure (optional):**
+    In case the secondary structure of the peptide is known or was predicted using other tool, it can be given as an input to the protocol as a text file consisting only of C, H or E letters

 Options
 =======